 It was such an amazing hike with the best coastal scenery we’ve seen in all of Australia.

-This is a perfect introduction if to have never done a multi-day hike before as you aren’t required to carry a full, heavy backpack that you find on other adventures
+The Three Capes Track is a perfect introduction if to have never done a multi-day hike before as you aren’t required to carry a full, heavy backpack that you find on other adventures

 If you found our article useful make sure you leave a comment below, and share it with your friends or on social media.